 Cold Burn of Magic

-Other books by this author that I've reviewed include Spider’s Bite, Web of Lies, Jennifer Estep, Venom, Karma Girl, Tangled Threads, Touch of Frost, Spider's Revenge, Kiss of Frost, Hot Mama, By a Thread, Dark Frost, Widow's Web, Crimson Frost, Deadly Sting, Midnight Frost, Heart of Venom, The Spider, Killer Frost, Tangled Dreams, Tangled Schemes, Spider's Bargain, "Poison", Spider’s Nemesis, "Wasted", Web of Death, "Web of Deceit", Black Widow, Poison Promise, The Spider's Trap, Dark Heart of Magic, Bitter Bite, Unraveled, "Nice Guys Bite", Bright Blaze of Magic, Snared.
+Other books by this author which I have reviewed include Spider’s Bite, Web of Lies, Jennifer Estep, Venom, Karma Girl, Tangled Threads, Touch of Frost, Spider's Revenge, Kiss of Frost, Hot Mama, By a Thread, Dark Frost, Widow's Web, Crimson Frost, Deadly Sting, Midnight Frost, Heart of Venom, The Spider, Killer Frost, Tangled Dreams, Tangled Schemes, Spider's Bargain, "Poison", Spider’s Nemesis, "Wasted", Web of Death, "Web of Deceit", Black Widow, Poison Promise, The Spider's Trap, Dark Heart of Magic, Bitter Bite, Unraveled, "Nice Guys Bite", Bright Blaze of Magic, Snared

 First in the Black Blade urban fantasy series for young adults and revolving around Lila in Cloudburst Falls, West Virginia.

 The start to Cold Burn of Magic cracked me up when Estep brought the three bears in and then substituted those three guards.
 She had a great opening, and authors may want to check it out.
 At least make a note of it for an example if you ever get stuck, lol.
 The story itself made me think of Brandon Sanderson’s Mistborn series, although this one is more of a young adult version.

 Lila is rude, snarky, and doesn’t care who she ticks off.
 She’s also darn good with a sword and a lock pick.
 I did, however, enjoy her getting a taste of being broken into.
 I liked it when Lila gave Claudia a taste of her own medicine as well, lol.
 Then there’s Oscar.
 What a crack-up.
 My first hillbilly pixie, lol.